 Types of Trial

-Bench trial: The defendant can chose to have the judge determine whether they are guilty or not guilty.
+Bench trial: The defendant can chose to have the judge determine whether he or she is guilty or not guilty.

-Jury trial: Every defendant has the right to have the case tried by a jury of their peers.
-In felony cases they are entitled to 12 jurors, and in misdemeanors they are entitled to six jurors.
+Jury trial: Every defendant has the right to have the case tried by a jury of his or her peers.
+In felony cases he or she is entitled to 12 jurors, and in misdemeanors he or she is entitled to six jurors.
 Depending on the anticipated length of the case, alternates can be chosen.